Postdoctoral fellowship, Division of Infectious Diseases, Children’s Hospital Boston, Harvard Medical School (2008 –

 Ultimately, this project will reveal the genetic mechanisms that allow V. cholerae to associate with arthropods in order to survive and spread in the rivers, lakes, ponds, and oceans that let the disease persist in areas where it is endemic, and spread to distant locales.
 Our ultimate goal is to better understand the ecology and evolution of a pathogen of major public health importance by integrating genomic, genetic, molecular and environmental approaches.

 At Amherst, I teach Biol-271 Microbiology, a course that invites students to explore the world from a microbial point of view.
 We seek to understand the diversity of ways in which microbes acquire energy, skirt immune responses, cause disease, rapidly adapt to change, and colonize almost every imaginable niche on the planet.
 In the laboratory, we use classical and molecular microbiological techniques to explore this remarkable microbial diversity, and in the classroom we incorporate readings from the primary literature that highlight the most exciting recent findings in many areas of microbiology, including microbial genetics, genomics, pathogenesis, cell structure, ecology and diversity.

 I am also excited to be teaching a class for non-majors, Biol-110 Contagion, that focuses on mechanisms of bacterial and viral infectious disease and disease transmission.
 We discuss the molecular biology of pathogenesis, but we also explore larger societal issues related to the burden of infectious disease today.

-My hope is that my students leave my classes with a deep appreciation and understanding for the critical roles that these unseen bacteria, archaea, and viruses play throughout their own lives, the lives of their fellow humans around the world, and the life of the planet.
+My hope is that my students leave my classes with a deep appreciation and understanding for the critical roles that these unseen bacteria, archaea, and viruses play throughout their own lives, the lives of their fellow humans, and the health of the planet.